dalehamel/mctop-tool-example/docs/00750-bpf-deep-dive.md

 verification that this is a safe read and can run inside the in-kernel BPF virtual machine.

-Taking inspiration from existing issue for this in `bcc`, the probe definition, as described in iovisor/bcc#1260 [@bcc-variable-read-issue-comment] to include a logical assertion that the `keysize` must be smaller than the buffer size via a ternary.
+Taking inspiration from an existing issue for this in `bcc`, the probe definition, as described in iovisor/bcc#1260 [@bcc-variable-read-issue-comment] to include a logical assertion that the `keysize` must be smaller than the buffer size via a ternary.

 This didn't work unfortunately, and it threw this eBPF verifier error: